golmschenk/binara/README.md

-# Main-Sequence Binary Lightcurve Modeling
+# Binara

 Code to fit the lightcurves of close main-sequence binary systems.
 It includes an analytical model for the lightcurves based on [Engel 2020](https://academic.oup.com/mnras/article/497/4/4884/5881975), and performs the fitting using a MCMC method.

 ### Lightcurve Model
-The lightcurve model includes flux contributions from Doppler beaming, reflection effects, ellipsoidal varaitions and eclipses.
-The changes in eclipse depths from limb darkerning effects are also modeled.
+The lightcurve model includes flux contributions from Doppler beaming, reflection effects, ellipsoidal variations and eclipses.
+The changes in eclipse depths from limb darkening effects are also modeled.
 For a more detailed version of the

 ### MCMC Fitting